Geneviève Hersent

 She was also press agent to Adam West when he was in Rome starring in the western The Relentless Four (1965), made shortly before he accepted the leading role in the famous Batman TV series.
 Curiously enough, he didn't dub his own voice, but was instead dubbed over by Frank Latimore.

 It was around the same time that Geneviève acted as press agent for Eastwood and West that she first became involved with dubbing.
 Through their good friend Pierre Cressoy, a fellow French actor living in Rome, Geneviève and Philippe had made the acquaintance of Carolyn de Fonseca, a busy American actress and voice dubber with whom Cressoy was romantically involved in the early 1960s.
-Whereas the romance between Carolyn and Pierre Cressoy was to prove short-lived, this encounter marked the start of what would become a great and long-lasting friendship between Geneviève and Carolyn, and a few years later, Geneviève also befriended the man who ended being Carolyn’s husband, the prolific dubbing actor/writer/director Ted Rusoff.
+Whereas the romance between Carolyn and Pierre Cressoy was to prove short-lived, this encounter marked the start of what would become a great and long-lasting friendship between Geneviève and Carolyn, and a few years later, Geneviève also befriended the man who ended up being Carolyn’s husband, the prolific dubbing actor/writer/director Ted Rusoff.

 Carolyn de Fonseca